-Former student and recipient number 14, Kanchana author of this story), that he would be receiving Silver Bullet Padmanabhan, said, "Dr. Tom loves out-of-the-box thinking and number 19.
-"Ken, you have earned it.
-Your efforts for CSC are encourages students to find their own way to interpret things. well beyond all expectations, and you did it all with a clear heart.
+Former student and recipient number 14, Kanchana Padmanabhan, said, "Dr. Tom loves out-of-the-box thinking and encourages students to find their own way to interpret things.
 He is also always kind and helpful to everyone.
-For me, getting You are the invisible hand that made our department shine with an award from him meant that I had in some way checked one honesty and integrity beyond the call of duty without personal or more of these boxes." gain."
+For me, getting an award from him meant that I had in some way checked one or more of these boxes."

-Other known recipients of the award include Rebecca Soper, Tate said, "I am sure that I speak for every recipient of a Bill Waters, Doug Champion, Marshall Brain, Tommy Vitolo, Silver Bullet Award when I say I am truly humbled and honored Brian Patrick Donovan, Gary Williams, Jesse Johnson, Jim to be recognized by Dr. Honeycutt, an admired and beloved Bender, Tony Barr, Paul Bigelow, Myra Frank, Moncef Slaoui and department icon."
-So, the hunt for Bigfoot, leprechauns and fire-breathing
+Other known recipients of the award include Rebecca Soper, Bill Waters, Doug Champion, Marshall Brain, Tommy Vitolo, Brian Patrick Donovan, Gary Williams, Jesse Johnson, Jim Bender, Tony Barr, Paul Bigelow, Myra Frank, Moncef Slaoui and Robert Benjamin.